-There’s something that’s been pulling the GGR team toward Yosuda cardio equipment and rowing machines lately—and it’s not just the magnetic resistance.
-Yosuda provides a range of cardio machines that fit into both budget and mid-range prices while simultaneously showcasing decent builds and features.
+There’s something that’s been pulling the GGR team toward YOSUDA cardio equipment and rowing machines lately—and it’s not just the magnetic resistance.
+YOSUDA provides a range of cardio machines that fit into both budget and mid-range prices while simultaneously showcasing decent builds and features.
 With a combination of solid construction and good value, it’s certainly worth a deep dive into some of the brand’s products.

-- Durability: How well will a rowing machine last after long-term, consistent use?
+How well will a rowing machine last after long-term, consistent use?
 To gauge a rower’s durability and longevity, we look for weight capacities of at least 250 pounds, and little to no wobbling from the frame at top intensities.
 Rowers that meet these benchmarks will earn a 3-out-of-5 rating in this category.

-- Dynamic Programming: We look for a rowing machine to have at least a few built-in routines and programs, but top scores will often go to interactive programming modules or extensive libraries of streamable studio classes and workouts.
+We look for a rowing machine to have at least a few built-in routines and programs, but top scores will often go to interactive programming modules or extensive libraries of streamable studio classes and workouts.

-Before You Buy
+What to Know Before You Buy

 - The FED Fitness app will automatically make adjustments to the magnetic resistance, and our testers found this feature convenient and efficient.
 The handles have buttons to adjust settings, but it can be difficult to know if an adjustment has been made.

-Is the Yosuda Air Magnetic Rowing Machine Pro Worth It?
+Is the YOSUDA Air Magnetic Rowing Machine Pro Worth It?

-Yosuda Air Magnetic Rowing Machine Pro Specs
+YOSUDA Air Magnetic Rowing Machine Pro: Key Features & Specs

-| Price | $799.99 |
+| Price (Original MSRP) | $799.99 |

 | Product Weight | 98 lbs |